 The title of the devotion.

-At the end of the devotion was a prayer: Lord, if You should give me a child, guide me as You guided Hannah—to sincere faithfulness.
+At the end of the devotion was a prayer: Lord, if You should make me a mother, guide me as You guided Hannah—to sincere faithfulness.

 And boy was I right…